Oral History Transcript — Dr. Philip Anderson[an error occurred while processing this directive]

 Anderson:Localized quasiparticles.
 But of course Efros and Schlovsky already had discovered the Coulomb hole and that kind of thing, so it is rather irrelevant, so that is the end of localization.

-Coleman:Where is your curious idea about a large N expansion come from?
+Coleman:Where did your curious idea about a large N expansion come from?
 Was it from talking with field theorists here at Princeton or [???]

 Anderson:No, I just knew they were doing large N expansions.
 Well, itís obvious if you have a f function peak which in principle has 14 sub-states, and you only have one electron, that one electron is sitting in the edge and unquestionably the Fermi level is in the edge of your resonance.
 And the larger N is, the more your Fermi level is on the edge of the resonance.
 And I think this large N expansion is right for the true mixed valence case; I donít think itís right for the Kondo resonance necessarily, but for the true mixed valence cases it works.